Visual AI Takes Quality Control to a New Level

 • Quality – Providing better and higher quality products by reducing defective items and getting insights into the critical parts of the assembly line.

-• Risk of damage – Machine vision can reduce the risk of item damaging and contamination by a person.
+• Risk of damage – Machine vision can reduce the risk of item damage and contamination by a person.

 • Workplace safety – Making the work environment safer by inspecting it for potentially dangerous actions (e.g. detection of protection wearables as safety helmets in construction sites), inspection in radioactive or biohazard environments, detection of fire, covid face masks, and many more.